Unitary Complexity and the Uhlmann Transformation Problem: Introduction

 \paragraph{Interactive proofs for unitary synthesis.} We then explore models of \emph{interactive proofs} for unitary synthesis problems.
 Roughly speaking, in an interactive proof for a unitary synthesis problem $\usynth U = (U_x)_x$, a polynomial-time verifier receives an instance $x$ and a quantum system $\reg{B}$ as input, and interacts with an all-powerful but untrusted prover to try to apply $U_x$ to system $\reg{B}$.
 As usual in interactive proofs, the main challenge is that the verifier does not trust the prover, so the protocol has to test whether the prover actually behaves as intended.
 We formalize this with the complexity classes $\unitaryQIP$ and $\avgUnitaryQIP$, which capture unitary synthesis problem that can be verifiably implemented in this interactive model.
 This generalizes the interactive state synthesis model studied by~\cite{rosenthal2022interactive,metger2023stateqip}.\footnote{The class $\unitaryQIP$ was also briefly discussed informally by Rosenthal and Yuen~\cite{rosenthal2022interactive}.} The primary difference between the state synthesis and unitary synthesis models is that in the former, the verifier starts with a fixed input state (say, the all zeroes state), while in the latter the verifier receives a quantum system $\reg{B}$ in an unknown state that has to be transformed by $U_x$.
 See \cref{sec:protocols} for more details.

 \paragraph{Zero-knowledge unitary synthesis.} In the context of interactive protocols, we also introduce a notion of \emph{zero-knowledge protocols} for unitary synthesis problems.
 Roughly speaking, a protocol is zero-knowledge if the interaction between the verifier and prover can be efficiently reproduced by an algorithm (called the \emph{simulator}) that does not interact with the prover at all.
-This way, the verifier can be thought of as having learned no additional knowledge from the interaction aside from the fact that the task was solved.
-This model gives rise to the unitary complexity class $\avgUnitary{SZK}_\HV$,\footnote{The ``$\HV$'' modifier signifies that the zero-knowledge property is only required to hold with respect to verifiers that honestly follow the protocol.} which is a unitary synthesis analogue of the decision class $\mathsf{QSZK}_\HV$ in traditional complexity theory.
-Interestingly, for reasons that we explain in more detail in \cref{sec:zk}, the average-case aspect of $\avgUnitary{SZK}_\HV$ appears to be necessary to obtain a nontrivial definition of zero-knowledge in the unitary synthesis setting.
+This way, the verifier can be thought of as having learned no additional knowledge from the interaction aside from the fact that the task was solved~\cite{goldwasser1989knowledge}.
+The counterintuitive concept of zero-knowledge proofs has been one of the most consequential discoveries in complexity theory and cryptography.

+Motivated by this, we introduce the unitary complexity class $\avgUnitary{HVSZK}$,\footnote{The ``$\mathsf{HV}$'' modifier signifies that the zero-knowledge property is only required to hold with respect to verifiers that honestly follow the protocol, and the ``$\mathsf{S}$'' in ``$\mathsf{SZK}$'' signifies that it is \emph{statistical} zero-knowledge.} which is a unitary synthesis analogue of the decision class $\mathsf{HVQSZK}$ in traditional complexity theory~\cite{watrous2006zero}, which captures the concept of \emph{honest-verifier quantum zero-knowledge proofs}.
+Interestingly, for reasons that we explain in more detail in \cref{sec:zk}, the average-case aspect of $\avgUnitary{HVSZK}$ appears to be necessary to obtain a nontrivial definition of zero-knowledge in the unitary synthesis setting.

 Just like there is a zoo of traditional complexity classes~\cite{Zoo}, we expect that many unitary complexity classes can also be meaningfully defined and explored.
 In this paper we focus on the ones that turn out to be tightly related to the Uhlmann Transformation Problem.
 We discuss these relationships next.